-You could always stick around Broad Ripple Village for dinner (Naked Tchopstix prepares creative sushi and creative Pan-Asian cuisine, and Brugge Brasserie turns out stellar Belgian-bistro fare), but one of Indiana's most celebrated restaurants, Recess - which specializes in artfully executed, locally sourced ingredients - is right on your way back downtown.
+You could always stick around Broad Ripple Village for dinner (Captain Sushi prepares creative sushi and creative Pan-Asian cuisine, and Brugge Brasserie turns out stellar Belgian-bistro fare).
 A few blocks away, you might even stop for a drink at the atmospherically old-school Red Key Tavern, a favorite hangout of late native son and novelist Kurt Vonnegut.

 If you're still up for a bit of bar-hopping, try some of the city's mainstream nightspots, where you may not encounter too many fellow gay travelers, but you are sure to find an eclectic, friendly staff and great people-watching.
 Just about all of the bars along Mass Avenue have at least a bit of a GLBT presence - the cozy Ball & Biscuit is a favorite, renowned for its well-crafted cocktails and clubby vibe.
 A couple of blocks from Lucas Oil Stadium (home of the Colts), Tavern on South carries a great selection of the several exceptional beers brewed in Indiana, from Sun King Osiris to Mad Anthony Auburn Lager.
 And the Brass Ring Lounge, a cool hangout in the eclectic Fountain Square neighborhood, is especially fun on a warm evening, as it has ample outdoor seating.